pdfcpu/pdfcpu/content/getting_started/piping.md

 This makes pdfcpu fit naturally into shell pipelines, object storage workflows and container jobs.

+When PDF output is written to `stdout`, pdfcpu keeps that stream data-only.
+Routine progress and diagnostics are routed to `stderr`; use `--quiet` to suppress routine progress without mixing text into the PDF stream.

 ## Notes

 The two `-` arguments in a command like this have different meanings: